platformsh/platformsh-docs/docs/templates/how-to.md

 -->

 Introduce the topic in 1 or 2 sentences.
-Include reasons why a person might want to do it
-(the most common use cases).
+Include reasons why the reader might want to do it (the most common use cases).
 Also include what the goal of the task is.

 ## Before you begin

-Include here any terms the reader might need
+Include here any terms the reader might need that they might not be familiar with
+(like terms specific to Platform.sh).
-(either defined here or linked to a definition).
+Either define them here or link to a definition elsewhere in the docs.

-Also any prerequisites they might need to install/know, such as having the CLI installed or having created a project.
+Also include any prerequisites they might need to install/know, such as having the CLI installed or having created a project.

 For tasks like installing the CLI, link to instructions rather than including them here.

-## 1. Do this first
+## 1. Do this step first

-This starts the list of steps readers must do in order.
+This starts the list of steps readers must do in order (each step is a separate section in the document).
-Order them with numbers.
+Order the steps with numbers.
 The titles should be bare infinitives: https://developers.google.com/style/headings?hl=en

 Introduce the purpose of this step very briefly.

-Then use an ordered list for the actions to take:
+Then use an ordered list for the actions to take to complete the step:

-1. Do this first.
+1. Do this action first.
-1. Do this next.
+1. Do this action next.
-1. Do this third.
+1. Do this action third.
-1. Do this fourth.
+1. Do this action fourth.

 Include a short example of what the expected outcome of this step is, such as a code example, a description of what the user can do now, or (if absolutely necessary) a screenshot.

-## 2. Do this second
+## 2. Do this step second

 Split into separate steps when there are more than 5--7 actions in a step.
 Also when each separate step has an outcome that be described or shown.